Setting up App Blocking with ScreenCoach on iOS - The Complete Guide

 - Enter the child's Apple ID and password

-- On your parent device, Open ScreenCoach > Go to Settings > Device List.
+- On your parent device, Open your Device Camera

-- On the child's phone, download ScreenCoach and tap Login.
+- On the child's phone, download ScreenCoach and tap Login > Choose QR code option

-- Scan the QR code on your parent device, or enter the one time alphanumeric code displayed in the child device on your parent device.
+- On your parent device, enter the one time alphanumeric code displayed in the child device.

 - Notifications permission